idvorkin/idvorkin.github.io/_d/time_off.md

   - Ad hoc doesn't work
 - Re pack day bag
   - Don't haul around stuff you won't use it
+- If you forget stuff, just buy it from walmart instead of suffering
+- AirTags for everything
 - Have a good packing of keys wallet so don't worry about losing (Fanny pack)
 - Force Captive Portal to appear - <http://captive.apple.com/hotspot-detect.html>
+- For the stuff I forget - Just go to walmart/target and buy it.
+It's basically disposable.

 ### Other learnings